mysterious-coding/base_entranced/README.md

 `hideIconWhileCarried 0` = item's radar icon will be shown normally (default/basejka)

 `hideIconWhileCarried 1` = item's radar icon will be hidden while item is carried, and will reappear when dropped

+`idealClassType` = this item can only be picked up by this class type on team 1.
+Use the first letter of the class, e.g. `idealClassType s` for scout.

+`idealClassTypeTeam2` = this item can only be picked up by this class type on team 2.
+Use the first letter of the class, e.g. `idealClassTypeTeam2 s` for scout.

+`speedMultiplier` = this item causes a carrier on team 1 to change their speed, e.g. `speedMultiplier 0.5` to make the carrier move at 50% speed.

+`speedMultiplierTeam2` = this item causes a carrier on team 2 to change their speed, e.g. `speedMultiplierTeam2 0.5` to make the carrier move at 50% speed.

 `removeFromOwnerOnUse 0` = player holding item will continue to hold item after using it